Joseph Blackmore: Biography

 Blackmore finished third at the 2022 National Cyclo-Cross Championships.
 He joined Team Inspired from ROTOR Race Team.

-In 2022, he was selected for the 2022 Commonwealth Games in Birmingham, where he competed in the men's mountain biking cross country and finished in 5th place, a result he counts as the best on his career.
+In 2022, he was selected for the 2022 Commonwealth Games in Birmingham, where he competed in the men's mountain biking cross country and finished in 5th place, a result he counts as the best of his career.

-Blackmore took his first UCI Cyclocross win at Clanfield in the 2022-2023 season, beating national champion Thomas Mein in the process and finished 2nd in the National Cyclocross Championships, winning the U23 title.
+Blackmore took his first UCI Cyclo-cross win at Clanfield in the 2022-2023 season, beating national champion Thomas Mein in the process and finished 2nd in the National Cyclocross Championships, winning the U23 title.
 Despite racing lightly due to a busy Mountainbike schedule finished 8th in his only U23 World Cup race of the season in France.
+He won the British National Gravel Championship in Suffolk in September 2023.